Easy Cheesy Omelet

 Duxelles, puff pastry, wine (secretly, of course).
 What’s next?!
 I grow a skinny moustache and start reciting poetry at a quaint sidewalk cafe?!
 Sacre bleu!

 BUT, we are rapidly approaching EPISODE 100, y’all!
 I swore to myself that by episode 100 I’d have ALL the basics covered in video form.
-Erm… not really sure how well a job I’ve done on that, but by this here video demonstration of making an omelet, I certainly am a tiny bit closer at least.
+Erm… not really sure how well a job I’ve done on that, but by this here video demonstration and recipe of how to make an omelet, I certainly am a tiny bit closer at least.

 (I know that many who’ve been watching the show for a while might remember that we actually did do an omelet video last year.
 But I wasn’t happy with it because it was more like a frittata than an omelet and I am a total primadonna so I deleted it and made Chris re-shoot it.
 I’m such a jerk!!!)